HAROLD CROMWELL

 For many years he sold his work at Upper Clement Park and the Annapolis Farmers Market.
 He also attended the Nova Scotia Folk Art Festival and is the only black Nova Scotia folk artist represented in the collection of the Art Gallery of Nova Scotia.

-Ref: Nova Scotia Folk Art Festival Society, A Joyous Vision - Contemporary Folk Art in Nova Scotia (1995).
+Ref: Nova Scotia Folk Art Festival Society, A Joyous Vision - Contemporary Folk Art in Nova Scotia (1995); Ray Cronin, Nova Scotia Folk Art: An Illustrated Guide (2024).

 Click on image to enlarge and see description and pricing.